-Hawaii canoe hits halfway mark in round-the-world voyage
+Hawaii canoe halfway through round-the-world voyage

 Honolulu — The Polynesian voyaging canoe that is guided solely by nature as it circles the globe has reached South Africa, the halfway point on its three-year journey and the most dangerous leg partly because of complicated ocean conditions.